Skip to main content

 Salary Boosting Skills

 A professional who wishes to excel in this career path may consider developing the following highly valued skills.
-The percentage of job postings that specifically mention each skill is listed along with the marginal value: the average salary difference between postings that request that skill and those that do not.
+The percentage of job postings that specifically mention each skill is listed.

 Alternative Job Titles

-Sometimes employers post jobs with Research Medical Technologist skills but a different job title.
+Sometimes employers post jobs with Medical Technologist skills but a different job title.
 Some common alternative job titles include:

-• Research Technologist
+• Travel Medical Technologist

-• Research Technologist I
+• Microbiology Medical Technologist

-• Senior Research Technologist
+• Medical Technologist ASCP

-• Research Technologist II
+• Medical Laboratory Technologist

-• Research And Development Technologist
+• Chemical Technologist

 Similar Occupations